Curriculum Vitaes (CVs)

 Learn more about writing a PhD cover letter.

-As new technologies evolve, so do the processes for looking at any application submission made to employers.
-We would advise against using ChatGPT and any AI technology or indeed copying any other person’s application submissions made to employers.
-This includes all submissions you make as part of the application process such as CVs, cover letters, application forms, essays, reports, psychometric assessments, and technical challenges.
-This is viewed as plagiarism by employers and as such would result in the rejection of your application.
+This advice applies to all submissions you make as part of the application process including CVs, cover letters, application forms, essays, reports, psychometric assessments, and technical challenges.
+Submitting work written by someone else, including AI, is viewed as plagiarism by employers and as such would result in the rejection of your application.

-We have many tools to support you in writing unique content for your applications and support you in preparing for the stages of the application process, so please use the service if you are unsure and don’t be caught out.
+The Careers Service has many tools to support you in writing unique content for your applications and in preparing for every stage of the application process.
+Please use them and seek advice if you are unsure so you are not caught out.